-So, will your insurance pay for your gynecomastia surgery?
+Does insurance pay for your Gynecomastia surgery?

 Depending on where you live and what type of insurance you have, probably not.
-There are plenty of horror stories to be told relating to managed care, and a few of mine relate to gynecomastia patients.
+There are plenty of horror stories to be told relating to managed care, and a few of mine relate to Gynecomastia patients.

 One young 13 year old was referred to my office by his primary care physician, a little large statured for his age, but not overweight and otherwise healthy.
 In his clothes, he looked like every other 13 year old, but when his shirt came off, he had small breasts which could have rivaled his sister’s.
 His condition had been stable for a couple years, suggesting that it was not likely to resolve without surgery.
 Typically, he was embarrassed and hesitant to take his shirt off in public.
 Sounds like something insurance ought to pay to remedy?

-He was denied coverage, and when inquiry was made, the HMO had a single indication for which they would pay for gynecomastia surgery–suspected cancer.
+He was denied coverage, and when inquiry was made, the HMO had a single indication for which they would pay for Gynecomastia surgery–suspected cancer.

 A few months later, a gentleman in his 50s came in with C-cup breast development following two surgeries and additional treatment for cancer of the adrenal glands.
 He was cured of his cancer, but he was terribly upset by the appearance of his chest.
 He received pre-approval to undergo a procedure to correct his gynecomastia, but when the bill for the surgeon’s fee was submitted for payment, no payment was made.
 Despite appeals and a hearing, the insurer–Medicaid, in this case–refused payment on the grounds that the procedure was cosmetic, even though it was a part of the treatment for his cancer.